Patch Function in Power Apps

 Power Apps Syntax Patch( Record1, Record2 [, …] )

-• Record(s) - Required.
+• Record(s) - It is the required parameter.
 At least two records that we want to merge.

 Example: Merges two records outside of a data source.